Skills you will gain

 Additional Information

+Together we will explore effective and productive ways of engaging parents and families in partnering with day care, preschool, and other school professionals on their children's education.
+Current research and best practices in the field of early childhood will be presented.
 Effective partnering with parents begins with our understanding of what families do at home and in the community to support their children’s learning and development.
 It also means providing systems of ongoing communication that engage families of diverse linguistic and cultural backgrounds.
+The National Association for the Education of Young Children (NAEYC) identifies effective family engagement as an important and necessary practice of early childhood educators.

 - Online Traditional Complete online with instructor-set deadlines.